Away With The Steiners

 The Dal Pakwan food cart by the entrance to the main local market in Jaisalmer.

-8. Dal Bati – Bread – Food in Jaisalmer
+8. Dal Bati – Bread: Food in Jaisalmer

 Dal Bati is another popular Rajasthani delicacy.
 It is a combination meal with Dal, a soupy lentil dish that you will find all over India and South Asia.
 But the accompanying bread called Bati is an unusual hard, bread roll that is commonly cooked over charcoals.

-As far as food to try in Jaisalmer, Bati is the star of this show.
 It is unlike other Indian breads which are famously flat.
 Bati is served in a rock-like ball as a bread roll.
-And oddly, it is hard enough to tear apart and dip in the Dal or add it to a curry to soak in the flavour.
+Yet oddly, it is hard enough to tear apart and dip in the Dal or add it to a curry to soak in the flavour.

 It is an easy bread to cook on charcoal without even need for a hot-plate, deeming it both a unique Indian bread and a region-specific food in Jaisalmer and the desert regions of Rajasthan.